 OUR CARE COMMITMENT

 If for any reason you do not feel comfortable attending a performance, please contact the ArtsUW Ticket Office to make alternate arrangements per our Customer Care Commitment.
 Many events will be available as a livestream to ticket holders.

-If you have any questions about our COVID-19 safety policies and procedures, or would like a better understanding of your experience attending a performance this fall, please check our Frequently Asked Questions, or contact the ArtsUW Ticket Office at 206-543-4880 or email@example.com.
+If you have any questions about our COVID-19 safety policies and procedures, or would like a better understanding of your experience attending a performance this spring, please check our Frequently Asked Questions, or contact the ArtsUW Ticket Office at 206-543-4880 or email@example.com.

 Meany will be enforcing our COVID-19 safety policies per Meany Center’s Patron Code of Conduct.